 If you have a private Medicare insurance plan, however, you may potentially have a group number related to your policy, depending on your plan.
 You should check your insurance card for your private Medicare plan – such as a Medicare Advantage (Part C) plan, a Medicare Part D prescription drug plan or a Medicare Supplement (Medigap) plan – to find your group number, if your plan assigned you one.

-You can also contact your insurance company directly to find the information you’re looking for.
+You can also contact your insurance company directly for help with a Medicare group number lookup or to find the information you’re looking for.

 Learn More About Medicare